 Bio in Brief

-I, Sally Hobart Alexander, am a tall, blind woman who walks with my guide dog, Dave.
-Everyone thinks Dave, a male German shepherd, is adorable.
-I think I myself am adorable, too, just like Dave.
+I, Sally Hobart Alexander, am a tall, blind woman who walks with my guide dog, Ozzy.
+Everyone thinks Ozzy, a male golden retriever, is adorable.
+I think I myself am adorable, too, just like Ozzy.
 After all, I can shake hands; I can sit and stay and fetch, as well as any guide dog.
 I also write books, eight so far, and teach writing at Chatham University and out of my home.
 I cook and clean and do most of the chores in the house I share with my husband, Bob.
-I have two grown children, Joel and Leslie, one son-in-law, Jeremy, one daughter-in-law, Vannida, one granddaughter, Raya, and one grandson, Clyde, who love me, but have to admit that Dave is still more adorable than I am.
+I have two grown children, Joel and Leslie, one son-in-law, Jeremy, one daughter-in-law, Vannida, one granddaughter, Raya, and one grandson, Clyde, who love me, but have to admit that Ozzy is still more adorable than I am.
 I give up.
 You see, I’m also defenseless against the charms of my loving, goofy, completely adorable dog.

 "Blind" Date